alvarezcindy/markov-jokes/README.md

 ## Features
 ------

-Users can read generated jokes and click a button to request another one:
+Users can read generated jokes and click a button to request a new one:
 ![ScreenShot](/static/img/readme_img1.jpg)

 ## Installation